-At least 12 units from following list:
+and at least 12 units from the following list:

-Software & Security (6 units)
+- Software & Security (6 units)

-Internet of Things (6 units)
+- Internet of Things (6 units)

-Web Application Development (6 units)
+- Web Application Development (6 units)

-Enterprise Web Development (6 units)
+- Enterprise Web Development (6 units)

 Students may substitute up to 12 units using coursework from other departments.
 Contact the program director for more information.